Self-Awareness

 • Make consciousness a single experience.

-• Observe the conscious self and identify where “you” are in the center of that experience, and how much that experience even exists.
+• Observe the conscious self and identify where “you” are in the center of that experience, and how much of that experience even exists.

 E. Observe thoughts that arise before they occur: